lehrstuhl-boente/scigate-proxies/README.md

    - count: number of hits to fetch (default=10).
 Not all search engines support more than 10 hits
 - Output JSON
    - hitlist: list of hits every hit has the following attributes
-      - description: list of 3 string describing the hit.
+      - description: list of 3 strings describing the hit.
 As markup can be included <span>-Tags with the classes hl1 and hl2 for bold and italic.
       - url: URL to the hit at the search engine.
 Can be opened without context and should be opened in a new tab